2006. I’ve been quiet lately- I apologize, but my brain has been a whirlwind. I am alive, well, and working in Lisbon, Portugal.

 After you down one delicious beer, order a second and then ask people around you if they know of such and such street.
 Make it painfully obvious you’re not leaving until you have directions, and then start to chat everyone’s ear off until it’s in their best interest to help you find your way.
 Always works! **

 Well maybe YOU do- you and your brown magic- but I don’t.
 I packed 4 bottles of SPF 1 billion, sweatproof-waterproof-bulletproof-child-resistant zinc oxide and I am still a delightful shade of sunset pink.
-I will hereby award 1 US Dollar (better hurry while it’s worth something) to the first person who invents tattooable sunscreen.
+Point being, if you know you require something special that you can’t always find while traveling, just pack enough!

 8. You don’t need shampoo (gross, but true)